Logo Logo

 If the Trigger Source is set to RF Rise and the signal measured is not burst modulated the measurement will wait until aborted or timed out.

-If the input signal does not rise above the threshold set at 20 to 30 dB below the Expected Power, see Expected Power there is not enough power to generate an RF Rise trigger so the measurement may hang.
+If the input signal does not rise above the threshold set at 20 to 30 dB below the Expected Power, see Expected Power Control there is not enough power to generate an RF Rise trigger so the measurement may hang.

-Time Offset Range Restrictions for GPRS Mobiles
+Time Offset Range Restrictions for GPRS and EGPRS Mobiles

-When you want to perform a Power versus Time measurement on a GPRS mobile which supports a two uplink multislot configuration, there are restricted ranges for the power offset times to ensure that a valid result is returned.
+When you want to perform a Power versus Time measurement on a GPRS or EGPRS mobile which supports a two uplink multislot configuration, there are restricted ranges for the power offset times to ensure that a valid result is returned.
 This restriction is a function of the expected power for each burst and the guard period as shown in the table below.

 Restricted Ranges for GMSK Multislot Power Offset Times